tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 *Scream* with its queer coding, delicious dialogue, and willingness to reach into camp territory when necessary, has become a classic slasher among the queer community.
 While we watch it as a smart send up of the genre, which was well and dead in 1996, many people of the more hetero persuasion see the film a bit differently.
 Ut's the horror of danger coming to the suburbs, a place of safety being perverted, where nice white families fled to in order to escape the poor, black, and queer horrors that filled the city streets.

 And in *Scream*, the queer horror penetrated that safety.
-It also tore apart the idea of the ideal american family.
+It also tore apart the idea of the ideal American family.
 Billy's family was torn asunder when Sydney's mother had an affair with his father, leading to a divorce and his mother leaving town.
 And so he took Sydney's mother away from her too.
 The fragility of the straight nuclear family coming to a bloody end just as the new millennium dawned, showing us all that families, though a nice idea, can lead to unexpected horrors.
 {% assign timecode = "1:02:18" %}

 </james>